 This can be fixed by simply giving your records a good clean.
 Especially if you’re living in a dry environment that is prone to static electricity, we highly recommend an anti-static record cleaning brush.
 See How To Clean Vinyl Records Safely & Without Damaging Them for more cleaning tips.

 As you use your record player, it’s only natural that some of the parts will deteriorate.
-One of these is the belt that facilitates the rotation of the platter.
+Giving your record player a good clean is a good start.
 After some time, the belt becomes loose and starts slipping, resulting in the speed increasing.
-This gives a strange tone to the music and can definitely sound a bit off.
+This is the belt that facilitates the rotation of the platter and this gives a strange tone to the music and can definitely sound a bit off.

 When you experience this, you should replace the belt by removing the old one and installing a new one.
 Make sure that you check the specifications for your turntable so that you buy the correct belt since different designs require different belt lengths and widths.